phillipashford/weather-tracker/README.md

 - [ ] Conversion to JavaScript
 - [ ] Building a webpage to host the script
     - [ ] Displaying the forecast with graphics
+- [] Add selection of API's for user to query from (e.g. NOAA, Openweather, NWS, etc.)